pynec/Ms.SSLI/README.md

 Update 3/9/2021
 Fixed the simulation script issue! ind_AD just needed to be ind_AD = ind*2 + 2 (to account for the SNP ID information)

+Update 3/10/2021
+Working through the missingness script (assumptions,etc.) and I think that the fix of the simulation script yesterday fixed the issue that I was having with missingness.
+The issue from last week is that it was only picking up on some of the loci when there were SSL in both sexes.
+I will keep checking that it worked as I work through the script but I think it is fixed!